MarkusMueller-DS/Synthetic-Data-Generation/README.md

 - `eval`: python scripts for evaluation
 - `results`
   - `plots`: t-SNE and distributions of real and synthetic data
-  - `tables`: excel files containing the results of data quality and clf performance
+  - `tabele`: excel files containing the results of data quality and clf performance
   - csv and pickle file to save results
 - `sdg-models`: Code for the different methods and models